hackersanddesigners/ageofdust/README.md

 * possibility to recycle hardware parts
 * walkie-talkie-like system could be fun

+## Questions for Emma

+* Controlling DF player w resistors needs to be quite precise.
+Smart to figure out how to control with an ESP32 wroom devkit? (we have a bunch of those and they're cheap, looks like is possible).
+	* can be controlled via UART (e.g. Arduino UNO, but have also seen [examples with ESP32](https://youtu.be/kq2RLz65_w0), which we have few of at H&D?
+Looked into ATtiny85 digispark a bit, [could work](https://github.com/wagiminator/ATtiny85-TinyDFPlayer) with some tuning of the internal oscillator, but not super easy I guess.

 ## Questions for Juliette

 * do you think we'd need to be able to hook up audo devices to pro sound system?
 Or a little simpler: a small battery powered speaker.
 Or on the lower end: 4-8 ohm lil speakers.